collardeau/react-with-state-props/README.md

 ```

-# Available Props
+# Props API

 The Store component accepts the following props: `render`, `seeds` and `withHandlers`.

 ## render
+`PropTypes.func.isRequired`

-The component to render which will receive `react-senna` props!
+A component to render which will receive `react-senna` props!

 ## seeds
 `PropTypes.array.isRequired`